seolacarrano/trello-frontend/planning/README.md

 ### MVP/PostMVP - 5min

 #### MVP
-- Create function to request data and populate
+- Create function to request data and populate for all pages
-- Create function to create new data
+- Create function to create new data for all pages
-- Create function to delete data
+- Create function to delete data for all pages
-- Create function to edit data
+- Create function to edit data on all pages
-- Build UI incorporating functions
+- Build UI incorporating functions with Vue
 - Make hamburger menu
 - Make it responsive to different screen sizes (mobile, tablet, and desktop)
-- Deploy API and fronted application
+- Render API on frontend application

 #### PostMVP
 - Make hover effect